 Each asset you hold is less important than how they interact together (known as covariance) to reduce your portfolio's overall risk.
 The marginal benefit of adding another investment decreases past a certain point.
 This means adding a 20th fund to your portfolio will probably not meaningfully improve risk-adjusted returns, and your advisor might just be building you a very complex portfolio to justify their own existence and high fees.

 In fact, it's pretty dull to talk about a portfolio that gives you globally diversified exposure to the world.
 You're not going to hit any home runs like Amazon, but you're also less likely to strike out with all your life savings in Lehman Brothers.
 You can leave the excitement to other parts of your life - being able to live the life you want after retirement is exciting, but the path to growing your retirement nest egg to get there doesn't need to be.

-Diversification is a strategy that plays out over a long period of time, and give you a greater chance of achieving your goals without having to predict how the future will turn out.
+Diversification is a strategy that plays out over a long period of time, and gives you a greater chance of achieving your goals without having to predict how the future will turn out.

 As Howard Marks said:

 "You must be diversified enough to survive bad times or bad luck so that skill and good process can have the chance to pay off over the long term."